 Suitable talking therapies are not always available in the person’s local area.
 People in care homes may find it particularly difficult to access talking therapy services.
 See 'How to find a therapist' below for advice on how to do this.

 There are many different types of talking therapy.
 The main ones are explained below.
 The most suitable type will depend on what the person wants to get out of it, their stage of dementia and the symptoms they are having.

 Counselling is the general term for a range of talking therapies, including individual, group and couples sessions.
 It aims to help a person better understand their problems and then explore ways to manage them.
 A counsellor won’t give the person ‘answers’.
 They will give them time and guidance to look at their problems with a professional.

 Counselling is often used to help a person cope with events they’ve found difficult.
 It can be particularly helpful for people who have recently been diagnosed with dementia.
 Being assessed for suspected dementia can be confusing, stressful and make the person feel anxious.

 Many people with dementia struggle to make sense of their diagnosis and how their life is changing.
 They may feel lost, confused, vulnerable or anxious.
 Counselling can help them manage these worries.
 It can make them feel less depressed and hopeless, and help them accept their diagnosis.

 Psychotherapy is a term for another range of talking therapies.
 The type of psychotherapy that a person is offered will depend on what is most appropriate for them.

-A psychotherapist will help a person to understand how their personality, beliefs and life experiences influence their current thoughts, feelings, relationships and behaviour.
-This may lead to changes in the way people think and behave that will in turn help them to deal with their problems and difficult situations more successfully.
+A psychotherapist will help a person understand how their personality, beliefs and experiences influence their thoughts, feelings, relationships and behaviour.
+This can change the way they think and behave.
+It can also help them deal with problems and difficult situations more successfully.